-When I was fifteen, my parents were living separately in our bungalow.
+Back in 1981, my parents were living separately in our bungalow.
 Mom had the basement and Dad had the upstairs.
 They shared the kitchen.
 Mom started dating an alcoholic she met at the Legion.
 I loathed the way she behaved in those months.
 She started wearing really tight clothing and tons of makeup.
 She was going out to the Legion many times a week and behaving like a love-sick cow.
-It infuriated me.
+It infuriated and sickened me.
 My fifteen-year-old self was ashamed of the person I had worshiped prior to that.
 I think Mom was rebelling and binging on that aspect of life because she had been depraved of affection and love by Dad for years.
 It was just sad.

-I used to make phone calls to Eva, who was married, and tell her my woes.
+I used to make phone calls to my eldest sister, Eva, who was married, and tell her my woes.
 I would tell her how Mom and Dad were always fighting and bickering.
-Next she invited me to live with her and her family, three-hours away in Leeford.
-Later that year I would come back to visit and by then, Mom had gotten an apartment, a 1.5-bedroom apartment above the Knights of Columbus Hall up by my old elementary school.
+Soon, she invited me to live with her and her family, three-hours away in Leeford.
+Later that year I would come back to visit and by then, Mom had gotten an apartment, a 1.5-bedroom apartment above the Knights of Columbus Hall up by St Mary’s.

 I continued this way for the year – holding out even though Eva would scream at me to Morgan please eat!!!!.
 By the end of it, I was about 80 pounds and was getting sick a lot, always freezing cold, no period, short of breath, thinning hair, bad breath, coated tongue and of course, always starving and suppressing it.
 Anorexia is hell.
 It truly is.
 Do not go there.
 Please don’t.